 A National Book Award Longlist Title

-The graphic novel debut from rising star Noelle Stevenson, based on …
+The graphic novel debut from rising star Noelle Stevenson, …

 gabriel of the muddy valley rated Binti: 3 stars